elotroalex/chiens/_texts/translation.md

 - {:.sp} The Reciter.

 - {:.pr.i} The wind has lifted.
-The savannahs split in the glory of wild plumes ...
+The savannas split in the glory of wild plumes ...
 I hear the children cry ... in the master's house.

 - {:.sp} The Chorus.